-GOING TO BAT FOR BATS: ENGAGING ALBERTANS IN BAT CONSERVATIONCategory: 2018, Current, Grant, Land Use, Major Project
+GOING TO BAT FOR BATS: ENGAGING ALBERTANS IN BAT CONSERVATIONCategory: 2018, Completed, Grant, Land Use, Major Project

 WCS Canada continues using citizen science in Alberta to prevent White-nose Syndrome (WNS) from spreading in our important bat population.
 Bats play a vital ecological role in our ecosystems, especially controlling insects, many of which are considered pests to agriculture, forestry and tourism.
 These small but mighty creatures are the longest-lived and slowest reproducing of all small mammals, and they cannot recover quickly from population die-backs.
 As a result of the large-scale WNS deaths in the east, three bat species were recently listed as Endangered in Canada.
 Two (little brown myotis and northern myotis) occur in Alberta.